Devyani (TV series)

-Devyani (or Colloquially Devyani...
-Ekka Raja Rani) was a Marathi television drama that aired on Star Pravah.
-It premiered on 19 March 2012.
+Devyani is a Marathi language television series which aired on Star Pravah.
 Its second season aired from 27 July 2014 with name Devyani...
 Ekka Raja Rani.
-The series reaired because of Covid-19 pandemic.
+The series re-aired during the COVID-19 pandemic.

 Plot

 Season 1

 It is a story of girl named Devyani a college girl whose life gets change after she enters the wedlock with her obsessive and die-hard lover Sangram.
 Devyani is a girl of her principles that are taught by his father, Sangram is opposite and who always follows his principles in life and is the master of his decisions.
 The show takes a new turn when Sangram falls head over heels with Devyani and makes all his efforts to let the girl become his wife.

 Season 2

 It is a story about Devyani's journey from her childhood till now.
 Devyani is a confident girl who believes that the bad can be erased off if wanted.
 According to Devyani, good always beats bad.
 Devyani aspires to be a crime reporter and wishes to make the society better place to live in.